Date:

 Appendix 1: Glossary

-Business - any entity that applies for a significant business expansion grant from a Victorian Government agency.
+business - any entity that is not an agency that is awarded a significant business expansion grant from an agency.

-FJC Plan - a business’ or supplier’s Fair Jobs Code Industrial Relations and Occupational Health and Safety Plan, which addresses industrial relations, occupational health and safety requirements and commitments and standards required by the Code.
+FJC plan - a business’ or supplier’s Fair Jobs Code plan, which addresses industrial relations, occupational health and safety requirements and commitments and standards required by the code.

 FJC Unit - the Fair Jobs Code Unit, an administrative group within the Department of Jobs, Skills, Industry and Regions with responsibilities in relation to the Code.

-Minister - the Minister for Industry and Innovation.
+Minister - the Minister for Jobs and Industry.

-Significant business expansion grant - a grant from a Victorian Government agency with a value of $500,000 or more (exclusive of GST) and where the key milestones under the grant agreement specify that the business will deliver new jobs.
+significant business expansion grant - a grant from a Victorian Government agency with a value of $500,000 or more (exclusive of GST) and where the key milestones under the grant agreement specifies that the business will direct the funding towards direct employment costs of the business and will, as a result of the funding increase the number of employees engaged by the business.

-Supplier - all types of entities that supply or propose to supply goods, services, or works, including construction works and services, to a Victorian Government agency, with the exception of public entities that provide goods, services or works for essential services related to the supply of electricity, natural gas, water, wastewater, or telecommunications.
+supplier - all types of entities (other than agencies) that supply or propose to supply goods, services, or works, including construction works and services, to a Victorian Government agency, with the exception of public entities that provide goods, services or works for essential services related to the supply of electricity, natural gas, water, wastewater, or telecommunications.

-Threshold procurement contract - a contract between a supplier and a Victorian Government agency with a value of $3 million or more (exclusive of GST).
+threshold procurement contract - a contract between a supplier and a Victorian Government agency with a value of $1 million or more but less than $20 million (exclusive of GST).

 • Fair Work Act 2009 (Cth)